serranolabs-io/serranolabs.io-site/docs/the-missing-piece-to-agile.md

 ## The Missing Piece

-How do you prevent yourself from losing the ability to be agile in the first place?
-Agile does not speak of this.
-In other words, the Agile manifesto is only reactionary, it is not proactive.
+How do you prevent yourself from losing the ability to be agile in the first place? _Agile_ does not speak of this.
+In other words, _The Agile Manifesto_ is only reactionary, it is not proactive.

 ### Prevention

 #### Truth

-Requirements will always be in development.
+The truth is that requirements will always be in development.
 Therefore, features can never be fully complete before they are handed off.
-Requirements should reach a status of having all ambiguity resolved before being handed off.
+But in order for the machine to move, requirements should reach a status of having all ambiguity resolved before being handed off.
 This is called getting requirements to the Definition of "done".
 Acknowledging this truth will allow teams to optimize agility.

 #### Solution